Model Theory of R-trees: Models of rbRTr : Examples

-In the case that $\mu=\mu^\omega$, we outline an alternative model-theoretic argument that $A_{\mu}$ is the unique complete $\R$-tree with $\mu$ branches at every point.
-Given any two complete $\R$-trees $M_1$ and $M_2$ with $\mu$-many branches every point, select a basepoint in each.
-Then for each $r>0$ the closed $r$-balls in $M_1$ and $M_2$ (centered at their respective basepoints) are saturated models of $\rbRT_r$.
+In the case that $\mu=\mu^\omega$, we can get an alternative model-theoretic argument that $A_{\mu}$ is the unique complete $\R$-tree with $\mu$ branches at every point.
+Given any two complete $\R$-trees $M_1$ and $M_2$ with $\mu$-many branches every point, select a base point in each.
+Then for each $r>0$ the closed $r$-balls in $M_1$ and $M_2$ (centered at their respective base points) are saturated models of $\rbRT_r$.
 Hence those $r$-balls are isomorphic by the fact that saturated models of a complete theory with the same density are isomorphic.
-A back-and-forth argument can be used to build an isomorphism from $M$ to $N$, where each time we extend the partial isomorphism we take its distance from the basepoint into account and work in a large enough closed $r$-ball.
+A back-and-forth argument can be used to build an isomorphism from $M$ to $N$, where each time we extend the partial isomorphism to a new point we take its distance from the base point into account and work in closed $r$-balls for large enough $r$. \end{example}